GSA/ficam-federation/_plan/00_index.md

 ---
 layout: default
-title: Plan A Federation Project
+title: Plan a Federation Project
 permalink: /plan/
 collection: plan
 pubDate:
 ---

-- Audience: Program Managers
+- Audience: Program Managers (single coordination points for managing operations)
 - Define the project management steps for planning a Federation project
 - Intro to the Plan section - review, modify and apply plain language principles including less words / more actionable items; focus on steps for a program manager to plan for a single sign on or federated sign on model for a federal enterprise or a federal mission application
 - Relying Party Doc Section 5.1 (Page 21) has some materials for this planning.